apache/steve/v3/README.md

 Notes: be wary of repeats; collect STV votestrings, for passing in-bulk to the STV algorithm.

-Note that the tally process does not require unmasking the Participant.
+Note that the tally process does not require unmasking the Person.